uvgonewild/spontaneous-projects/python-recommendation-system/readme.md

 ## Working of The Program
 The program begins from ```main.py``` which is depended on ```registeration.py```, ```recommendation.py``` & ```requestmanager.py``` to carry out functions such as creation of user, prediction and handling user search requests respectively

+---

+## Result ?
+I won the competition with a trophy and a certificate